BorretSquared/Clash-Royale-Random/README.md

 To start, you will need an API key from https://developer.clashroyale.com/, put this in the config.json

+# Usage
-the randomLimit can be set to none for the program to be run indefinitely, or use any given number
+the randomLimit in config.json can be set to none for the program to be run indefinitely, or use any given number